The Collector

 by John Fowles

-A lonely young man kidnaps a female art student and holds her captive in the cellar of his rural farmhouse.
-The novel is told from both the captor's and the captive's perspectives, exploring themes of obsession and control.
+A lonely young man kidnaps a female art student in London and holds her captive in the cellar of his rural farmhouse.
+The novel is divided into two sections, containing both the perspective of the captor and that of the captive.

 What Readers Say